-- 1 Launch the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21. - 2 Click Advisor, then click Advisor Configuration in the Navigator panel. - 3 In the Exploit Detection section, select the products that need to be included for Exploit Detection by selecting the corresponding check boxes. - 4 (Conditional) To remove any product from the list, deselect the corresponding check box. - 5 Click Save to save the changes made to the Advisor products list.
+- 1 Launch the Sentinel Control Center. - 2 Click Advisor, then click Advisor Configuration in the Navigator panel. - 3 In the Exploit Detection section, select the products that need to be included for Exploit Detection by selecting the corresponding check boxes. - 4 (Conditional) To remove any product from the list, deselect the corresponding check box. - 5 Click Save to save the changes made to the Advisor products list.

 After the product list is saved, the exploitdetection.csv file is updated.
-For more information on exploit detection, see "Generating the Exploit Detection File" on page 210. - 6 (Optional) Click Reset to undo the changes made to the Exploit Detection products list.
+For more information on exploit detection, see "Generating the Exploit Detection File" on page 214.

+6 (Optional) Click Reset to undo the changes made to the Exploit Detection products list.

-For more information on exploit detection, see "Understanding Exploit Detection" on page 208.
+For more information on exploit detection, see "Understanding Exploit Detection" on page 212.